 MATH 245.
 Linear Algebra.
 Starting with solving systems of linear equations, matrix algebra is used to explore vector spaces and linear transformations.
 Emphasis is given to bases, dimension, eigenvectors, and orthogonality.
 Prerequisite: MATH 231.
 (2 or 4)

 MATH 263, Introduction to Statistics.
 An introduction to statistics, sampling theory, and statistical decision making from a solid mathematical basis for non-mathematics majors.
-Topics treated include discrete and continuous distributions, moments, hypothesis testing, correlation and multiple correlation, regression (linear, non-linear, multivariate), ANOVA, multi-variate analysis with cluster analysis and principle components, contingency tables with tests for independence, sampling theory, and rudimentary non-parametric statistics.
+Topics chosen from include discrete and continuous distributions, moments, hypothesis testing, correlation and multiple correlation, regression (linear, non-linear, multivariate, logistic), ANOVA, multi-variate analysis with cluster analysis and principle components, contingency tables with tests for independence, sampling theory, and rudimentary non-parametric statistics.
 Students will use selected software packages for data processing and analysis.
-Prerequisite: MATH 221 or MATH 231.
+Prerequisite: Precalculus competence.

 MATH 302.
 Applied Project I. Submission of Applied Project proposal.
 Preliminary draft of research project including problem statement, scope of project, background, design and methodology in consultation with faculty project advisor(s).
 Prerequisite: MATH 301.
 (2)

 MATH 324.
 Methods of Teaching Mathematics.
 Theories and methods for teaching mathematics at the middle school or secondary level.
 Topics include cooperative learning, classroom management, and creative teaching ideas.
 Consideration of current math technology and curriculum standards.
 Required of mathematics majors in WheTEP, prior to student teaching.
 Prerequisite: Acceptance to WheTEP.
 (2).